This geom acts like ggplot2::geom_point(), except that the specified

 If

-, the default, missing values are removed with a warning.
-IfTRUE
+FALSE, the default, missing values are removed with a warning.
+IfTRUE, missing values are silently removed.- show.legend

 logical.
 Should this layer be included in the legends?

-always includes.
+FALSE, the default, never includes,NAincludes if any aesthetics are mapped, andTRUEalways includes.
 It can also be a named logical vector to finely select the aesthetics to display.- inherit.aes

 If

-, overrides the default aesthetics, rather than combining with them.
-This is most useful for helper functions that define both data and aesthetics and shouldn't inherit behaviour from the default plot specification, e.g.borders()
+FALSE, overrides the default aesthetics, rather than combining with them.
+This is most useful for helper functions that define both data and aesthetics and shouldn't inherit behaviour from the default plot specification, e.g.borders().- remove_background

-aesthetic.
+character.
+Filter by usage license if using thenameaesthetic.
 Use "by" to limit results to images which do not require attribution, "nc" for images which allows commercial usage, and "sa" for images without a ShareAlike clause.
 The user can also combine these filters as a vector.

 Details

-One (and only one) of the img
+One (and only one) of the img, name, or uuid aesthetics must

 be specified.
-The img
+The img aesthetic can be

 Picture objects or png array objects, e.g.,

-aesthetics to place the
+from using get_phylopic().
+Use the x and y aesthetics to place the

 silhouettes at specified positions on the plot.
-The height
+The height or width

 aesthetic specifies the height or width, respectively, of the silhouettes